Orliluq/Orliluq/README.md

 ## 🚀 About Me:

     Full Stack Developer & Tech Content Creator
-  I am a Full Stack Developer with 2 years of experience & Tech Content Creator ✨ related to technology and software development; Furthermore, 💼 I have managed a Retail company in my country for more than 10 years. ✨ My goal is to inspire and motivate people through my publications and articles, fostering a closer and more collaborative community. 👩‍💻 ✔😉
+  I am a Cloud & AI Developer OCI Certified - Full Stack Developer with 2 years of experience & Tech Content Creator ✨ related to technology and software development; Furthermore, 💼 I have managed a Retail company in my country for more than 10 years. ✨ My goal is to inspire and motivate people through my publications and articles, fostering a closer and more collaborative community. 👩‍💻 ✔😉

 <div align="center" style="display: flex; flex-wrap: wrap; justify-content: center; gap: 1rem; margin-top: 1rem;">